 If you know me, you know the Bay Area of California is my absolute favorite place.
 I love the coastline with its jagged cliffs.
 I love the rolling hills.
 I love everything about it!
 In fact, my husband is from the Bay Area and I often remind him I married him ONLY because I thought we would get to visit the Bay Area often!

-Turns out I have another item to add to my “Reasons to love the Bay Area”–The Joy of Soapap!
+Turns out I have another item to add to my “Reasons to love the Bay Area”–The Joy of Soap!
 They’re located in Hayward, California, where Dear Hubby was born!

-“I grew up moving often as a child througout the US, and was at a new school every two years, including college.
+“I grew up moving often as a child throughout the US and was at a new school every two years, including college.
 This experience taught me the value of exploring new ideas and places, and likely had a big influence on my creative process.”

 Then the neighbors got involved!

 “After making several different scents of soaps we had several dozen bars of soaps curing in the garage, and our neighbors started coming over asking questions.
-Once you make a batch of soap you have many, many, many bars of soap sitting around and with just two people in our home we started to explore the idea of selling the soap because they had to ‘move’ somewhere.
-Several nieghbors bought bars for holiday gifts, and shortly after this first holiday season I had my first wholesale client – a small spa in Pennsylvania.
-Also, my husband is an entrpreneur and seeing his successes inspired me to take a chance.”
+Once you make a batch of soap, you have many, many, many bars of soap sitting around, and with just two people in our home, we started to explore the idea of selling the soap because they had to ‘move’ somewhere.
+Several neighbors bought bars for holiday gifts, and shortly after this first holiday season I had my first wholesale client – a small spa in Pennsylvania.
+Also, my husband is an entrepreneur, and seeing his successes inspired me to take a chance.”